Updated: Aug 27

 Are you struggling to get your teenager to talk about what they want to do after GCSE or sixth form?
 It can be tricky to get teens to talk about anything, especially what they want to do next.
 However, it is important they think about their future, what they might like to achieve and what they need to do now so they can get themselves on the right track.
-This is even more relevant this year, with Covid-19 making us feel as if we have to wait until things get back to “normal” before looking ahead – we mustn’t!

 How do I get my teenager to start talking?